Sutcenes/MovementOnTheWorld_TacoSupport/README.md

 # Movement On The World (Blish-HUD // TacO)
-The Movement on the World tour map guides for guildwars 2 on BLISH-HUD !
+The Movement on the World tour map guides for Guildwars 2 on BLISH-HUD & TacO !

 To get some ideas of what you can do with it, check [Wiki](https://github.com/Sutcenes/MovementOnTheWorld_TacoSupport/wiki) section.

-Simply use the auto-update system of Blish-HUD.
-Else put the "MoW.taco" into the *markers* folder of your Blish-HUD installation.
-Tutorial in the [Wiki](https://github.com/Sutcenes/MovementOnTheWorld_TacoSupport/wiki) section.
+Simply use the auto-update system of Blish-HUD or TacO.
+Else put the "MoW.taco" into the *markers* folder of your Blish-HUD // TacO installation.
+Tutorial in the [Wiki](https://github.com/Sutcenes/MovementOnTheWorld_TacoSupport/wiki) section (only for TacO).

 You can get an overview of the work at: https://mp-repo.blishhud.com/MoW.taco.html